Guillemette de Sarrebruck: Life

 Guillemette de Sarrebruck was the daughter of Robert II de Sarrebruck-Commercy and Marie d'Amboise.
 She married Robert III de La Marck in 1510, with whom she had a son, Robert IV de La Marck (1512–1556), Duke of Bouillon, Prince of Sedan and Marshal of France.

 Court career

 Guillemette de Sarrebruck had a long career at the royal court of France.
-She served as dame or dame d'honneur (lady-in-waiting) to three queens of France, Anne de Bretagne, Eleanor of Austria, and Catherine de Médici.
+She served as dame or dame d'honneur (lady-in-waiting) to three queens of France: Anne de Bretagne, Eleanor of Austria and Catherine de Médici.

 She served as Governess of the Children of France to the children of Francis I.

-In 1559, she was appointed head lady-in-waiting or Première dame d'honneur to queen Mary Stuart of France.
-Her tenure ended after Mary Stuart was widowed in 1560, and returned to Scotland the following year.
+She was appointed to the position of head lady-in-waiting or Première dame d'honneur to Mary, Queen of Scots, when Mary became queen of France.
+She was suggested as the most suitable to the position early on, but her appointment was delayed for a while since the queen's mother Mary of Guise wished to appoint a Scottish woman.

+As Première dame d'honneur, she was the manager of the 27 ladies-in-waiting of Mary, with the Guyonne de Breüil as her closest deputy as Dame d'atours.

+Her tenure as Première dame d'honneur ended when Mary was widowed and returned to Scotland in 1561, when most of her French staff chose to remain in France.